Sale!

 Taxonomy: Subfamily: Formicinae

-Difficulty level (2) Special humidity requirements, rearing environment and prevention of escapes
+Difficulty level (2) Specific requirements regarding humidity, rearing environment, and escape prevention

 Habitat: Tropical forests